industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 | ------------- | ------------- | ------------- |
 | InstSinus.sinusVal  | value of periodic function sinus with various frequency, amplitude and offset | SinusValue |

+The parameters of sinus wave can be changed in TIA portal by setting of corresponding values
+- sinusParameter.freq
+- sinusParameter.offset
+- sinusParameter.amplitude